ascv/HyperLogLog/README.md

     add(data)

 Adds *data* to the estimator where data is a string, buffer, or bytes type.
-Returns `True` if the approximated cardinality estimated by the HyperLogLog changed.
+Returns `True` if the registers were updated and `False` otherwise.

     HyperLogLog(k, seed=314)